EU-Central America Association Agreement

 • this tolerance cannot be used to exceed any maximum-value threshold of non-originating materials listed in the product-specific rules

-• specific tolerances apply to textiles and clothing classified in HS Chapters 50 to 63, which are included in Notes 5 to 6 of Appendix 1 ‘Introductory notes’ of product-specific rules of origin
+• specific tolerances apply to textiles and clothing classified in HS Chapters 50 to 63, which are included in Notes 5 to 6 of Appendix 1 (Page 2313) ‘Introductory notes’ of product-specific rules of origin

 Cumulation